sendgrid/docs/source/Classroom/Deliver/Undeliverable_Email/spam_trapped.md

 Removing a spam trap is tricky business not to mention time consuming.
 It is inefficient and expensive to throw out a whole list and one way to avoid this is [list segmentation]({{root_url}}/Classroom/Deliver/Address_Lists/affiliate_lists_and_list_sharing.html).
 Identify clean list segments that are free of any possible spam traps.
-If an address has not opened any emails for over six months, it may be a spam trap and should be sent one last [confirmatory email]({{root_url}}/Glossary/reconfirmation.html).
+If an address has not opened any emails for over 6 months, it may be a spam trap and should be sent one last [confirmatory email]({{root_url}}/Glossary/reconfirmation.html).
 Clean list segments need not be sent a confirmatory email.

 Why not repermission the whole list?
 Because confirming every subscriber’s consent to receive emails isn’t ideal.
 Subscribers who want to continue to receive mail may not re-subscribe because they did not notice the email or just forgot to reconfirm.